hyperspy/hyperspy/doc/user_guide/visualisation.rst

   :align:   center
   :width:   500

 "s" can also be a list of spectra.
+In this case, the option "legend='auto'" shows the title of the different spectra (from s.mapped_parameters.title).

-To compare more spectra, cascade style can be used.
+To compare more spectra, the cascade style can be used.
 For example to see changes in EELS fine structure over a line scan.
-The following example show how to plot a cascade style figure from a spectrum, and save it in a file:
+The following example shows how to plot a cascade style figure from a spectrum, and save it in a file:

 .. code-block:: python